The best time to

 Our founder

 “In the end, all of us have to put our heads on our pillows at night and deal with our thoughts.
-If you can sleep soundly in the knowledge that you could have helped those in need today, but decided not to, then good for you.
-I have yet to meet one founder who feels like that.”
+If you can sleep soundly in the knowledge that you could have helped those in need today but decided not to, then that is your choice.
+However, I have yet to meet one founder who feels like that.”

 Daniel Petre AO